Night Guards Irvine, CA

 Tooth grinding can trigger jaw pain and restless slumber.
 A night guard can help if you struggle to stop grinding or clenching your teeth.
 Customized night guards adapt to your dental needs and mouth shape.
 Night guards gently cushion your jaws during sleep and prevent dental damage.

-Dental night guards are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Dental night guards are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Each custom-fitted mouth protector is designed to ease bruxism symptoms, a condition that results from tooth grinding.
 Over time, bruxism can lead to chipped teeth and jaw misalignment.
 Night guards help prevent these troublesome dental problems.
 Call us at (949) 258-9682 to schedule an appointment.

 Mouth Guards vs. Night Guards